rclone/rclone/docs/content/filtering.md

 This reads a list of file names from the file passed in and **only** these files are transferred.
 The filtering rules are ignored completely if you use this option.

+This option can be repeated to read from more than one file.
+These are read in the order that they are placed on the command line.

 Prepare a file like this `files-from.txt`